Hyperbolicity and fundamental groups of complex quasi-projective varieties: Preliminaries and notation

 We also recall the following result. \begin{lem}[{see \cite[Proposition 1.3]{Cam91}, \cite[Proposition 2.10]{Kol95}}] Let \(f : X \to Y\) be a dominant morphism between quasi-projective varieties, with \(Y\) normal.
 Then the image of \(f_{\ast} : \pi_{1}(X) \to \pi_{1}(Y)\) has finite index in \(\pi_{1}(Y)\). \end{lem}

-We now give the definition of a big representation of fundamental groups, also known as a generically large representation as introduced by Koll\'ar in \cite{Kol95}: \begin{dfn}[Big representation] Let $X$ be a quasi-projective manifold.
+We now give the definition of a big representation of fundamental groups, also known as a generically large representation as introduced by Koll\'ar in \cite{Kol95}: \begin{dfn}[Big representation] Let $X$ be a quasi-projective normal variety.
 Let $\varrho:\pi_1(X)\to G(K)$ be a representation, where $G$ is an algebraic group defined over some field $K$.
 We say that $\varrho$ is a \emph{big representation} if there are at most countably many Zariski closed subvarieties $Z_i\subsetneqq X$ so that for every positive dimensional closed subvariety $Y\subset X$ so that $Y\not\subset \cup Z_i$, the image $\varrho\big({\rm Im}[\pi_1(Y^{\rm norm})\to \pi_1(X))] \big)$ is infinite.
-The points in $X-\cup_{i}Z_i$ are called \emph{very general points} in $X$. \end{dfn}
+The points in $X-\cup_{i}Z_i$ are called \emph{very general points} in $X$. \end{dfn} \begin{rem} In a more recent work by the second and third authors \cite{DY23}, it has been established that, for a quasi-projective normal variety $X$ and a reductive representation $\varrho:\pi_1(X)\to {\rm GL}_N(\bC)$, if we consider any closed subvariety $Z$, the image $\varrho\big({\rm Im}[\pi_1(Z^{\rm norm})\to \pi_1(X))] \big)$ is infinite if and only if $\varrho\big({\rm Im}[\pi_1(Z)\to \pi_1(X))] \big)$.
+Consequently, when the representation is reductive, in \cref{def:big representation} we can define the big representation without taking the normalization of $Y$. \end{rem}